muneer78/muneer78.github.io/_posts/2022-03-22-no-one-wants-to-work.md

 ---
 tags: work
-title: "No One Wants To Work"
+title: No one wants to work
 date: 2022-03-22
 ---